View Logs

 Event details

-To view all fields for an event, click the corresponding row in the search results.
-This will expand the row to reveal all event fields, including those not configured for display in the table.
-If any fields contain JSON data, they will be displayed as an interactive JSON tree.
+To view all fields for an event, click its row in the search results.
+The row will expand to show every event field, including those not currently visible in the table.

 Field comparison